BLuckoo/Cryptocurrencies/README.md

    - To visualize the results of the model, the following figures were used:

         - 3-D scatter plot of the three Principal Components showing the clusters
-            - *This plot uses the three principal compenents obtained through the PCA algorithm as data*
+            - *This plot uses the three principal components obtained through the PCA algorithm as data*
             - *It clearly shows that BitTorrent is in a class by itself*

         <p align="center">